jerkodeur/SimplonDWWM-Symfony-firstProject/README.md

 - Split views in blocks to avoid repetitions
 - Define the different required routes
 - Transit the datas between controllers and views
-- Create Database through Symfony
+- Create Database with Symfony and doctrine
 - Handle the users
   - Create a new User controller
   - Configure the routes for log-in, log-out, register, password lost